Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Discussion and Conclusion

-Here, we attempt to emphasize the importance of studying Poal, a social network similar to Reddit and Voat.
-As the first study to investigate Poal, we raise questions about its status as a fringe platform and its relevance to the research community.
-Our findings indicate that a substantial number of users from Voat's QAnon-focused subverses migrated to Poal, resulting in a significant shift in the QAnon user base.
+\descr{Why study Poal?} As the first study to investigate Poal, we raise questions about its status as a fringe platform and its relevance to the research community.
 Considering the contentious nature of the QAnon community and the presence of users discussing controversial topics on Poal, we argue that Poal has emerged as the new Voat, characterized by echo chambers and potentially harmful communities.
-Notably, our research provides evidence that users on Poal were involved in organizing the January 6th insurrection at the US Capitol prior to the event, highlighting the platform's association with dangerous individuals.
-These findings highlight the need for attention towards platforms like Poal and their potential implications.
+Our research provides evidence that users on Poal were involved in organizing the January 6th insurrection at the US Capitol prior to the event, highlighting the platform's association with dangerous individuals.

-Additionally, our analysis reveals significant similarities between Poal and Voat in terms of subverse activity, as highlighted in a previous study~\cite{mekacher2022can}.
-Specifically, baseline subverses on Poal exhibit much lower levels of activity compared to QAnon-focused subverses.
-While our current study does not explore other communities on Poal, other than QAnon-focused and \snews, we strongly suspect that other banned and controversial communities have sought refuge there.
-Considering that the most active community on Voat, namely \qrv, suggested Poal as an alternative, it is highly plausible that other Voat communities, such as "fatpeoplehate," may have migrated to Poal.
-Previous research~\cite{mekacher2022can,papasavva2021qoincidence} indicates that a small subset of the most active users on Voat participate in multiple communities, suggesting that QAnon adherents may have posted in baseline subverses on Voat, urging others to migrate to Poal.
-Overall, Poal represents just one of many fringe communities where discussions of controversial nature occur, often with lower activity compared to mainstream platforms like Reddit.
+Poal represents just one of many fringe communities where discussions of a controversial nature occur, often with lower activity compared to platforms like Reddit.
 However, delving deeper into these communities is crucial for a comprehensive understanding of their content and implications, leading us to the next point of discussion.